-This page lists EELP work analyzing environmental rollback actions of the Trump administration.
+This is an archive of our work analyzing environmental rollback actions of the Trump administration.
 This list does not reflect the additional analysis available in our EPA Mission Tracker (which includes additional topics such as environmental justice, EPA’s cost benefit rule, and the numerous actions taken that changed the way the agency considers science in the regulatory process, among others).
-You can also find more detail on additional Trump-era deregulatory activity on our Regulatory Rollback Tracker.
+You can also find more detail on additional Trump-era deregulatory activity on our Regulatory Tracker.

 Jan.
 28, 2021 EPA’s Lead and Copper Rule: Examining Challenges and Prospects, Daniel Eyal, JD 2023

 Jan.
 25, 2021 Section 401 of the Clean Water Act from Trump to Biden, Peter Kalicki, JD 2022